 - Quickly use your hands to push all the ingredients into a solid block.
 Make sure there are no dry bits on the bottom of the bowl or stuck to the outside of the block.

-- Use the back of a fork to start breaking apart the block into a crumble, not crumbs.
+- Use the back of a fork or a mixer fitted with a paddle attachment to break apart the block into a crumble, not crumbs.

 - Reserve a cup of the crumble and place it in the fridge.